Play a Walking Bass Line Like a Pro in 4 Easy Steps (You Don’t Even Need A Bass)

 DOWNLOAD THIS CHORD CHART

-Get our FREE "4 Steps For Playing a Walking Bass Line Like a Pro (Even Without a Bass)" chord chart and our entire library of 200+ jazz standards!
+Get our FREE "Play a Walking Bass Line Like a Pro in 4 Easy Steps (You Don’t Even Need A Bass)" chord chart and our entire library of 200+ jazz standards!

 Chord Chart